titumozammel/human-energy-economics/README.md

 - capability becomes more effectively utilized, and
 - Sustainable Business Value can increase.

 Organizations that ignore Human Energy risk degrading a primary value-conversion resource.

-Organizations that invest in Human Energy can create a **compounding advantage**.
+Organizations that invest in Human Energy can create a compounding advantage.

 ---

 # The Six Enablement Pillars

-The Human Energy Enablement framework is organized around six organizational enablement dimensions.
+HEEn organizes Organizational Enablement around six pillars.

 ## 1. Resource Enablement

-Ensure that people have appropriate resources required for effective execution.
+Ensure that people have the resources required for effective execution.

 Examples include: